 Similar to behaviors, interests can be prioritized based on the current composition of the team.
 For example, if you have a team of hands-on doers, you can balance the team out by hiring someone who prefers to tackle strategy.

-Rating what you’re looking for in a new team member across the three parameters of values, behaviors, and activities will allow you to define both the core of your culture and the additions you’re looking to bring into it through your new hire.
+Rating what you’re looking for in a new team member across the parameters of values and behaviors will allow you to define both the core of your culture and the additions you’re looking to bring into it through your new hire.

 Maintaining objectivity in culture add measurements